Beta oxidation: Clinical significance

 There are at least 25 enzymes and specific transport proteins in the β-oxidation pathway.
 Of these, 18 have been associated with human disease as inborn errors of metabolism.

-Furthermore, studies indicate that lipid disorders are involved in diverse aspects of tumorigenesis, and fatty acid metabolism makes malignant cells more resistant to a hypoxic environment.
+In addition to genetic fatty-acid metabolism disorders, studies indicate that lipid disorders are involved in diverse aspects of tumorigenesis, and fatty acid metabolism makes malignant cells more resistant to a hypoxic environment.
 Accordingly, cancer cells can display irregular lipid metabolism with regard to both fatty acid synthesis and mitochondrial fatty acid oxidation (FAO) that are involved in diverse aspects of tumorigenesis and cell growth.
 Several specific β-oxidation disorders have been identified.

 Medium-chain acyl-coenzyme A dehydrogenase (MCAD) deficiency

 Medium-chain acyl-coenzyme A dehydrogenase (MCAD) deficiency is the most common fatty acid β-oxidation disorder and a prevalent metabolic congenital error It is often identified through newborn screening.
 Although children are normal at birth, symptoms usually emerge between three months and two years of age, with some cases appearing in adulthood.

 Medium-chain acyl-CoA dehydrogenase (MCAD) plays a crucial role in mitochondrial fatty acid β-oxidation, a process vital for generating energy during extended fasting or high-energy demand periods.
 This process, especially important when liver glycogen is depleted, supports hepatic ketogenesis.
 The specific step catalyzed by MCAD involves the dehydrogenation of acyl-CoA.
 This step converts medium-chain acyl-CoA to trans-2-enoyl-CoA, which is then further metabolized to produce energy in the form of ATP.